 Claim analytics: one of the current crop of buzz phrases enlivening the insurance world.
 Does it fulfil its promise?
 Is it worth the effort?
 What have data analytics ever done for us?
 Well, quite a bit actually, but they still haven’t given us anywhere near as much as they will.
 We have only just begun to mine the Claim Analytics seam.

-I’m using the term ‘analytics’ here very broadly, referring to any sort of analysis we do on the data we capture and generate, including simple reports, trend analyses and flashy, multi-coloured dashboards.
+I’m using the term ‘analytics’ here very broadly, referring to any sort of analysis we do on the data we capture and generate, including simple reports, trend analyzes and flashy, multi-coloured dashboards.
 Using technology to report on the progress of the insurance operation has been developing since it first appeared.
 Management reporting gave birth to Management Intelligence, (MI), which morphed into Business Intelligence, (BI), which in turn evolved into analytics.

 What happened in the past?